-- Suild Insurance recognises EVA as the pre-eminent authority in Australia on equine veterinary practice and best practice in equine PPE.
+- Suild Insurance recognises the Equine Veterinarians Australia (EVA, a special interest group of the Australian Veterinary Association) as the pre-eminent authority in Australia on equine veterinary practice and best practice in equine PPE.
 Guild Insurance therefore recommends veterinarians conducting equine PPEs join the EVA and utilise the multiple educational resources they have on offer, including: - > A Guide to Examination of Horses (commonly referred to as the 'Blue Book') - > PPE Reporting and Examination Forms - > PPE training workshops

-- Suild Insurance understands that all qualified and registered veterinarians are permitted to conduct PPEs.
+- > Guild Insurance understands that all qualified and registered veterinarians are permitted to conduct PPEs.
 However, that doesn't mean all should.
 Anyone carrying out these examinations needs to have the necessary skills and knowledge in equine practice.
 While additional specific training isn't required, it is available and should be considered. - > Be aware of perceived or actual conflicts of interest.
 An example of this is when a veterinarian has previously treated a horse that is to be examined and therefore has prior detailed knowledge of the horse's condition.
 Sometimes these situations can't be avoided.
-In these cases the examination may still go ahead, provided the conflict has been declared to the person who has requested it and they provide consent prior to proceeding. - Manage the client's expectations.
+In these cases the examination may still go ahead, provided the conflict has been declared to the person who has requested it and they provide consent prior to proceeding. - > Manage the client's expectations.